What to do when you find a malicious mail filter in Google Workspace

 If you find a suspicious app, this suggests consent phishing was used to compromise the victim.

-Analyse the victim machine: it is possible malware on the victim machine added the mail rule.
-There are a number of common ways this could have happened:
+Analyze the victim machine: It's possible that malware on the victim machine added the mail rule.
+There are several ways this could have happened:

 Still not sure?

-If you still haven't determined the cause of the account compromise, but you are confident a compromise has taken place, you should consider calling an Incident Response company -.
+If you still haven't determined the cause of the account compromise, but you are confident a compromise has taken place, you should consider calling an incident response company.
+Here isapproved by NCSC.

 If that is not an option for you, jump to step 4 and complete all steps.